jiutongzhao/Time-Series-Data-Analysis/README.md

 - **Wavelet Transform**: offers multi-scale, adaptive analysis of transient and time-varying features;

 can be used to track how the spectrum evolves over time, even though no stationary PSD exists.

-### Summary

-Power spectral density is only meaningful for wide-sense stationary processes, where it provides a frequency-domain representation of signal power.
-For nonstationary signals, other tools such as STFT or wavelets must be used, as the classical notion of "power at a given frequency" no longer applies.

 ### Polynomial Trend as Seen by DFT